madprops/gifmaker/README.md

 > linebreak = Type: str | Default: "\n"

-Which character to use for linebreaks.
+The character to use for linebreaks.

 ---